Diamante-Smith/osticket-prereqs/README.md

 - Open Microsoft Remote Desktop --> Click on the Plus icon and click on add Pc --> Name it "osTicket" in "Friendly Name:" ---> paste the public IP address in the PC name ---> press add to connect (if needed put in the username and password u made to connect)

-- After that you should be able to connect to your newly created virtual machine
+- After that, you should be able to connect to your newly created virtual machine

 <br>